openstack-archive/bareon-allocator/doc/source/architecture.rst

 #. for spaces which belong to specific set of disks add **1** to a coefficient which represents this space on a disk from the set
 #. if space does not belong to the set of disks, add **0**

-To make sure that spaces are always (unless size constraints are not violated), going to be allocated on the disks which they best suited with, we automatically add a special artificial volume **unallocated**, whose coefficient is always **1**, and in this case we should change coefficient of space which belongs to set of disks to **2**.
+To make sure that spaces are always (unless size constraints are not violated) allocated on the disks which they best suited with, we automatically add a special artificial volume **unallocated**, whose coefficient is always **1**, and in this case we should change coefficient of space which belongs to the set of disks to **2**.

 .. math::